lanbengbeng/fdbus-doc/docs/manual.rst

 Based on these assumptions, the attacks faced by ``FDBus`` mainly come from three aspects:

-| 1) The illegal host connects to the ``FDBus`` bus and runs an illegal client to access the server on other hosts;
+| 1) An illegal host connects to the ``FDBus`` bus and runs an illegal client to access the server on other hosts;
 | 2) Runs an illegal client on a legitimate host to access the ``FDBus`` server in the host
-| 3) A legitimate client is running a legitimate client, but tries to get data without permission or
+| 3) A legal client is running on a legal host, but tries to get data without permission or
   perform an operation without permission.

 Based on the above attacks, ``FDBus`` ensures the safe operation of the system from the following aspects:

 - **Authentication of the host node**: All hosts joining the ``FDBus`` are divided into different security levels.
-- **Authentication of service access**: all clients are divided into different security levels
+- **Authentication of service access**: All clients are divided into different security levels
-- **Access restrictions**: The server's method calls and event broadcasts are divided into security levels, and the talent can call the method that matches the server security level and the event broadcast that matches the registration.
+- **Access restrictions**: The server's method calls and event broadcasts are divided into different security levels, so that the client can call the method that matches the server security level and the event broadcast that matches the registration.

 Host node authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^

-A host must establish a connection with the host server if it wants to join the ``FDBus``.
-The host server can authenticate the host by checking the host's IP address or MAC address, and can also determine the validity of the host through the public-private key pair.
-For a legitimate host, the host server will issue an "``ID card``" for accessing other hosts.
+A host must establish a connection with the ``host server`` if it wants to join the ``FDBus``.
+The ``host server`` can authenticate the host by checking the host's IP address or MAC address, and can also determine the validity of the host through the public-private key pair.
+For a legitimate host, the ``host server`` will issue an "``ID card``" for accessing other hosts.
 After holding the ``ID card``, the hosts can identify each other and give each other access rights.

 "``ID card``" is implemented by token.
-When the ``name server`` on the host initiates a connection, the host server assigns multiple tokens to it, and each token corresponds to a security level.
+When the ``name server`` on the host initiates a connection, the ``host server`` will assign multiple tokens to it, and each token corresponds to a security level.
 The following table shows the token assignments for each host in a system:

 +--------+------------------+------------------+------------------+------------------+